Compensation & Personal Injury Lawyers

 Negligence claims can also incur when someone is bitten or attacked by a dog; or suffers food poisoning.

 The rules are different in Negligence claims, and it is a different law, or Act- the Civil Liability Act that sets out how these claims are started and finished.
 Like getting good medical treatment, get good advice.
-You may, ort (Should be or) may not have a claim, depending on when it happened, how and where.
+You may, or may not have a claim, depending on when it happened, how and where.

 The law says you have 3 years to start a claim in the Courts.
 Before we get there you need to have a claim and the evidence to prove someone, something (a shopping centre or company) was responsible.